Request for Proposal

 The goal of this project is to identify and support credible research strategies to quantify relationships between dimensions of preparedness and outcome metrics.
-Dimensions of preparedness include planning, training, incident drills or exercises, continuous improvement, and incident coordination.
+Dimensions of preparedness include planning, training, incident drills/exercises, continuous improvement, and incident coordination.
 Examples of preparedness outcomes include improved community health outcomes, reduced emergency response costs, reduced property damage, reduced wildlife mortality or morbidity, and reduced recovery durations.
-For consideration, the research strategy should focus on coastal communities, ecosystems, or Trust resources (e.g., anadromous fish, marine mammals, coral, or protected or endangered species) in the United States or its territories.
+For consideration, the research strategy should focus on coastal communities, ecosystems, or trust resources (e.g., anadromous fish, marine mammals, coral, protected or endangered species) in the United States or its territories.
 In addition, proposals should clearly describe the quantification or valuation of the benefits of preparedness in the context of anthropogenic or natural disasters.

 Anticipated RFP Schedule

 Release of RFP: November 30, 2020

 Request for Proposal (full document details) here>>